Crossing the Conversational Chasm: A Primer on Natural Language Processing for Multilingual Task-Oriented Dialogue Systems: Open Challenges and Future Directions

+The inherent conversational nature of \tod tasks poses additional challenges to direct transfer of methods developed for other NLP tasks to multilingual dialogue.
+For instance, models pretrained with response selection or retrieval tasks on conversational data are more suited for modelling dialogue than their counterparts pretrained with language modelling task \shortcite{mehri2020dialoglue,coope2020restaurants8k}.
+This indicates that we might witness substantial improvements in multilingual dialogue if standard multilingual encoders are replaced with ones pretrained or fine-tuned on conversational data with dialogue-oriented objectives \cite{henderson2019convert,hung2022multi2woz}.
+There are also linguistic phenomena (e.g., code switching) which are more widespread in the colloquial speech than in the written format.
+The methods developed for multilingual \tod must also be able to deal with utterances containing such phenomena (see also later \S\ref{ssec:fluencygen}).

 \textbf{Source Selection for Cross-lingual Transfer.} When porting a dialogue system to new languages, zero-shot transfer is an effective method to bypass costly data collection and annotation for every target language.
-However, based on prior work in general-purpose cross-lingual NLP, we detect three crucial gaps which require more attention in future work and that may play an instrumental role in the final task performance: \textbf{1}) the choice of source language(s) \shortcite{zoph2016transfer,dabre2017empirical,lin2019choosing}, as recently hinted at for multilingual \tod NLU by \shortciteA{krishnan2021multilingual}; \textbf{2}) harnessing multiple source languages rather than a single one \shortcite{zoph2016transfer,pan2020multi,wu2020single}; \textbf{3}) few-shot transfer with a small number of target-language examples, as opposed to fully zero-shot transfer \shortcite{lauscher2020zero}.
+However, based on prior work in general-purpose cross-lingual NLP, we detect three crucial gaps which require more attention in future work and that may play an instrumental role in the final task performance: \textbf{1}) the choice of source language(s) \shortcite{zoph2016transfer,dabre2017empirical,lin2019choosing}, as recently hinted at for multilingual \tod NLU by \shortciteA{krishnan2021multilingual}; \textbf{2}) harnessing multiple source languages rather than a single one \shortcite{zoph2016transfer,pan2020multi,wu2020single,ansell-etal-2021-mad-g}; \textbf{3}) few-shot transfer with a small number of target-language examples, as opposed to fully zero-shot transfer \shortcite{lauscher2020zero}.
 In other words, the go-to option of always transferring from English in a zero-shot fashion might be sub-optimal for a large number of target languages.

 In order to adduce evidence in support of these two conjectures, we conduct a series of preliminary empirical studies.
 For our experiments, we focus on the two core dialogue NLU tasks, intent classification and slot filling, as documented in MultiATIS++ (see Table~\ref{table:nlu multilingual}).
-As a neural architecture, we adopt the \textit{de facto} standard of a pre-trained encoder (multilingual BERT) and a classifier head (see \ref{subsec:nlu}).
+As a neural architecture, we adopt the \textit{de facto} standard of a pretrained encoder (multilingual BERT) and a classifier head (see \ref{subsec:nlu}).\footnote{As the baseline model, uncased multilingual version of BERT-base \cite{devlin2019bert} is used.
+We use Adam optimizer \cite{kingma2015adam} with learning rate 5e-5 and warm-up ratio of 0.1.
+The models are trained with the batch size of 32 for 20 epochs.
+The models are implemented using gluonNLP package \cite{guo2020gluoncv}.}

 First, we investigate, for every target language in MultiATIS++, its most compatible source language for cross-lingual transfer.
 We fine-tune our model on a single source at a time and evaluate it in a zero-shot setting on all targets.
 The resulting performances are pictured in the heat maps of Figure~\ref{fig:ling sim source target}.
 It emerges that English (\textsc{en}) is not always the best source language (e.g., it is surpassed by \textsc{es} for transfer to \textsc{fr} in intent classification).
 Moreover, the set of suitable sources is task-dependent.
 In particular, the knowledge needed for intent classification is more amenable to be transferred to languages outside a language family (\textsc{ja, tr, zh} are not Indo-European) and with different scripts (\textsc{hi, ja, zh} are not written with the Latin alphabet) than slot filling, which is more language-sensitive.
 As a consequence, scores in intent classification have generally a smaller variance.
 Finally, as expected, the training dataset size plays a significant role: Turkish and Hindi may count on less annotated examples, which partially explains their lower figures.